Skip to Content

 Lisa Wright, RN, BSN, OCN, Nurse Navigator

 I will always remember a woman who was visiting the Fox Valley with her partner when they had some difficulties that prevented their return to their home state.
 Unfortunately, during their extended stay, she was diagnosed with cancer and sought care at ThedaCare.
-She was treated for her cancer and, through our navigation process, simultaneously accessed care for another chronic health problem.
+She receivec cancer treatment, and through our navigation process, simultaneously accessed care for another chronic health problem.
 In the end, she not only recovered from cancer, she learned to thrive in new and healthy ways.
 She later contacted me and expressed her sincere gratitude.
 I like to think we made her feel safe — and seen.
 People respond differently when they know they are not alone.

 You Are a Cancer Survivor